phalcon-orphanage/docs/en/cache.md

 ```

 ### `Stream`
-This adapter is the simplest to setup since it uses the target system's file system (it only requires a cache path that is writeable).
+This adapter is the simplest to set up since it uses the target system's file system (it only requires a cache path that is writeable).
 It is one of the slowest cache adapters since the data has to be written to the file system.
 Each file created corresponds to a key stored.
 The file contains additional metadata to calculate the lifetime of the cache element, resulting in additional reads and writes to the file system.

 | Option              | Default   |
 |---------------------|-----------|